 In May, the big festivals begin.
 One of the best is Tulip Time in Pella, Iowa, which brings 150,000 people to the town of 10,000.
 It's May 4-6, timed to coincide with the blooming of 250,000 tulips.

 In Holland, Mich., Tulip Time spreads over two weekends, May 6-14.

 In Wisconsin, campsites can be reserved 11 months in advance, 888-947-2757, so now is the time to think about reserving for next year.
 In 2023, Memorial Day is May 29, the Fourth of July is on a Tuesday and Labor Day is Sept.
 4.

 The most in-demand campsites are in Peninsula and Devil's Lake state parks and the Crystal Lake and Clear Lake campgrounds of Northern Highland-American Legion State Forest near Minocqua.

-In Chicago, the free Blues Festival on the first weekend of May draws more than half a million people.
+In Chicago, the free Blues Festival on the second weekend of June draws more than half a million people.

 Summerfest, which Milwaukee calls "the world's largest music festival," brings nearly a million people to the lakefront festival grounds.
-It's June 23-25, June 30-July 2 and July 7-9 .
+It's June 22-24, June 29-July 1 and July 6-8.
 Hotels fill, but there are rooms available at the very nice dorms of Marquette University.

 At beach towns everywhere, weekends will be jam-packed from now through the middle of August.

-The free music-and-food festival Taste of Chicago in July draws big crowds.
+The free music-and-food festival Taste of Chicago on the weekend after the Fourth draws big crowds.